Mudiaga Odje: Landmark cases

 In the spirit of protecting the Ethnic Nationalities of Nigeria, and their natural resources, Odje successfully protected the riparian rights of fishermen from expropriation by the Federal Government of Nigeria in the case of Elf V Sillo (1994) 6 NWLR (Pt356) 258.
 On constitutional law, and the right of freedom of movement in Nigeria, Dr. Odje handled the locus classicus of Federal Ministry of Internal Affairs V Shugaba (1982) NCLR 915.

-Indeed, Odje was one of the only and foremost lawyers to successfully and instructively too, persuade the Supreme Court of Nigeria to overrule itself on its previous decision and accept his contention as the new and correct position of the Law.
+Odje was one of the only and foremost lawyers to successfully persuade the Supreme Court of Nigeria to overrule itself on its previous decision and accept his contention as the new and correct position of the Law.
 This legal accomplishment has been reported in the cases of Esewe V Gbe (1988) 5 NWLR (Pt 93) 134 which was overruled in Orubu V National Electoral Commission & 13 Ors (1988) 5 NWLR (Pt94) 323.

-Dr. Odje also handled many other landmark cases that augmented the Nigerian Legal System including the presentations of several thought-provoking lectures he delivered to both professional and non professional bodies.
+Dr. Odje also handled many other landmark cases that augmented the Nigerian Legal System including the presentations of several thought-provoking lectures he delivered to both professional and non-professional bodies.

 National honours

 In October 1982, Odje was conferred with the National Honour of Officer of the Federal Republic of Nigeria (OFR) by President Shehu Shagari.
-Odje was also a Fellow of the Institute of Advanced Legal Studies, Abuja (FIALS).
-Odje is an Olorogun from his Ewvreni Kingdom in Ughelli North Local Government as well as an Okakyro of Okpe Kingdom, all in Delta State Nigeria.
+Odje was also a Fellow of the Institute of Advanced Legal Studies, Abuja (FINALS).
+Odje was an Olorogun from his Ewvreni Kingdom in Ughelli North Local Government as well as an Okakyro of Okpe Kingdom, all in Delta State Nigeria.